mqcomplab/bblean/docs/src/user-guide/parameters.rst

     cluster* (unless the *old cluster* has a single fingerprint).
 Some slack can be provided with a value of ``tolerance``.

-Both **tolerance-diameter** and **tolerance-radius** have an optional *adaptive* variant, which reduces the ``tolerance`` slack exponentially as the cluster gets larger.
+Both **tolerance-diameter** and **tolerance-radius** reduce the ``tolerance`` slack exponentially as the cluster gets larger.
+This behaviour is usually desirable, but can be turned off with ``adaptive=False``.

-Currently we recommend the *diameter* criteria for the initial build of the tree, and the *tolerance-diameter-adaptive* criteria for refinement and tree-combining.
+Currently we recommend the *diameter* criteria for the initial build of the tree, and the corresponding *tolerance-diameter* criteria for refinement and tree-combining.
 The default slack value for tolerance (0.05) is good for most purposes, although you may want no slack (tolerance=0) if it is important to maintain the average Tanimoto values after refinement.
-Using a very large value for tolerance will flatten the diameter distribution of the clusters, making all roughly similar and close to the threshold.
+Using a very large value for tolerance will flatten the diameter distribution of the clusters.

 Threshold
 ---------